LDMX-Software/ldmx-tb-online/reformat/Reformat/README.md

 For this reason, the `Converter` continues to create new events until **all** RawDataFiles that are attached report that they have no more events to add.

+## Alignment Procedure
+Each RawDataFile provides the raw data for an event alongside a timestamp for the event.
+The alignment procedure only considers the timestamp which is simply a 64-bit unsigned integer.
+There is currently no definition of the units for this timestamp, so each RawDataFile needs to make sure it is using the same units as any others where alignment is attempted.

+Initialize empty queues for reach RawDataFile.

+While there are still RawDataFiles providing events, we undergo the following procedure.
+1. Pop the next event from each RawDataFile into their queue.
+If a RawDataFile provides the "end of file" event packet, remove it from the list of files that are being aligned.
+2. Find the earliest timestamp at the front of each RawDataFile's queue - call this the reference time stamp.
+3. Remove all event packets from the front of each queue that are withing `max_diff` of the referent time stamp.
+  - This is guaranteed to remove at least one event packet (the one that has the earliest time stamp).
+  - Since the units are undefined, the `max_diff` parameter will change depending on which RawDataFiles you are trying to align.
+4. If all files provide an event packet (or if the user asked for all events to be kept with `keep_all`), then put the raw data from those event packets into the output EventFile and move on to the next output event.

 ## RawDataFile

 Each `RawDataFile` that is attached to the `Converter` pops events from itself